lol-qwop/lol-qwop/RULES.md

 ## Article B: Membership
 ### Section 8: Inclusivity
 Any person who makes a Pull Request to this project shall become the new owner of the repository.
 Any person who changes Article B Section 8 after this edit will be hated by @ix.
-Boop.

-## Article 漢語: Binaries & Armaan
+## Article 漢語: Binaries

 ### Section 0:
-No binary files.
-Must be plaintext & be viewable on Github.
+No.